kubeshop/testkube-docs/docs/articles/mongodb-administration.md

+# MongoDB administration

-# Using an external MongoDB instance
+## Using an external MongoDB instance

 MongoDB is used for storage of Testkube Test results and various Testkube configurations as telemetry settings and cluster ID.